-Complement open spaces that encourage collaboration with individual spaces where employees can focus and work by themselves.
-Creating a balance will allow workers to choose which space is best for the particular project they’re working on or mood they’re in that day.
+It’s important to balance open spaces that encourage collaboration with individual spaces where employees can focus and work by themselves.
+Creating a balance will allow workers to choose which space is best for the particular project they’re working on or maybe just what mood they’re in that day.

 Something as simple as placing screens or blockers between open workspaces can drastically decrease noise from traveling between them.
-AcoustiTracs™ can be hung to confine conversations and noise within the space they are meant for.
-They can be easily pulled open or shut along a track to switch between collaborative or individual spaces, as previously mentioned.
+Our sound blocking curtain can be hung to help keep conversations private while also keeping disturbing noise out of a quiet area.
+The AcoustiTrac can be easily pulled open or shut along a track to switch between collaborative or individual spaces, as previously mentioned.

 Did you implement any of these ideas in your open plan office that worked for you?
 Let us know in the comments below.

 Use Sound Masking in the Office

 If you aren’t able to make any of the above changes in the office for people to be able to work in different environments, you can use sound masking throughout the whole office.
 Now, if you can’t install a commercial sound masking system either then employees can have the option to get a white noise machine in their own office if they want one.